johndetlefs/shopify-issue-checker/.github/IMPLEMENTATION_PLAN.md

 - (Optional) Playwright MCP is installed or planned.

 **Prompt to Copilot:**
-“Create a short checklist file named `docs/ENV_CHECKLIST.md` that lists the prerequisites for this project (Node.js LTS, VS Code, Playwright extension, optional Playwright MCP server) and includes quick verification steps.”
+"Create a short checklist file named `docs/ENV_CHECKLIST.md` that lists the prerequisites for this project (Node.js LTS, VS Code, Playwright extension, optional Playwright MCP server) and includes quick verification steps."

+**Status:** ✅ Complete — `docs/ENV_CHECKLIST.md` created with prerequisites and verification commands.

 ---

-## Step 1 — Repository bootstrap
+## Step 1 — Repository bootstrap ✅

 **Goal:** Create a new project folder and initialize a Node/TS project.
 **Requirements:** New repo root directory with a basic package manifest.